Landscaping Insurance: You Reap What You Sow

 Landscaping insurance can have additional endorsements and exclusions which are beneficial to know about.
 Some of them are as follows:

 - Workmanship error coverage: Your insurance coverage will not cover the losses that arise from damages due to faulty artistry.
-The damage costs can be covered with this endorsement.
+Moreover, the damage costs can be covered with this endorsement.

 - Crime: If an employee is found to be stealing from your company, crime insurance can be very helpful for recouping the costs.